MizuchiLabs/mantrae/README.md

 1. Create new middleware by defining its type and associated settings.
 1. Save the middleware and attach it to your routers as needed.

-### Example Workflow

-1. **Create a Router**: Set up a router that directs traffic to the service based on specific rules (e.g., domain names).
-1. **Attach Middlewares**: Apply any required middlewares to the router, such as authentication or headers.

 ## Static Configuration

 Please note that some aspects, such as Let's Encrypt certificates, need to be configured via Traefik's static configuration.
-Traefik Web UI focuses solely on managing dynamic configurations like routers, services, and middlewares.
+Mantrae focuses solely on managing dynamic configurations like routers, services, and middlewares.

+Also Traefik doesn't support multiple DNS Challenge providers, so you have to use CNAME records to manage multiple accounts.
+E.g. if you have a domain `example.com` on account "Foo" and a domain `example.org` on account "Bar", you can add the API Key for account "Foo" normally, but to get letsencrypt certificates for `example.org` you need add a CNAME record for `example.org` with these values:

+- Type: `CNAME`
+- Name: `_acme-challenge.example.org`
+- Target: `_acme-challenge.example.com`

+Now you can request certificates for `sub.example.org` as well.

 ### Example Static Configuration